kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 </div>
 </div>

-The moments of inertia have good correlation with vehicle mass across all vehicle types.
-The relationship scales relatively well with heavier vehicles though there divergence, particularly with minivans and SUVs.
-The roll/yaw product will likely be positive except for pickup trucks.
-There is some correlation for cars and SUVs but that relationship is weak.
-A summary of the results is shown in the table below.
+The moments of inertia have good correlation with vehicle mass in consideration of all vehicle types.
+The relationship starts to diverge with higher vehicle mass, especially between minivans and SUVs.
+The roll/yaw product will likely be positive for most vehicles with the exception of pickup trucks.
+There is some correlation for cars but that relationship is weak.
+The results are summarized in the table below.

 <div style="overflow-x: auto" markdown="block">